The Top 10 Beginner Hikes in Lake Tahoe

 This 4 mile hike in the Squaw Valley area is a nice training hike for older children and teens and takes about half a day.
-The trail go through a mountain canyon and past waterfalls and granite peaks to the pretty Shirley Lake.
-This trail may sometimes be hard to follow, so remember the general rule is to keep the creek on your left side and follow it down until you arrive at the base of the mountain.
+The trail takes you through a mountain canyon past waterfalls and granite peaks to the pretty Shirley Lake.
+This trail may sometimes meander a bit, so remember the general rule is to keep the creek on your left side and follow it down until you arrive at the base of the mountain.

 Hot Tip: After the lake, hikers can can either hike back up to High Camp and ride the Aerial Tram back down to Squaw Village.

 Directions: In Squaw Valley, pick up the trail at either the Shirley Lake trailhead or the Solitude trailhead.